chung-leong/zigar/rollup-plugin-zigar/README.md

 ```

 You must install the Zig compiler onto your computer separately.
 Follow the instructions outlined
 in the official [Getting Started](https://ziglang.org/learn/getting-started/) guide.
-This library
+Alternately,
+you can let [ZVM](https://github.com/tristanisham/zvm) help manage the installation process.

-assumes that the compiler is in the search path.
+This library assumes that the compiler is in the search path.

+## Versioning

+The major and minor version numbers of this plugin correspond to the version of the Zig compiler
+it's designed for.
+The current version is 0.11.0.
+It works with Zig 0.11.0.

 ## Usage